-As reported by CNN, Sonoma County, California residents Nina Giampaoli and John Elbert are the lead plaintiffs and stopped buying Budweiser after learning of the alleged mislabeling, their lawsuit claims.
+As reported by CNN, Sonoma County, California residents Nina Giampaoli and John Elbert are the lead plaintiffs who supposedly stopped buying Budweiser after learning of the alleged mislabeling, their lawsuit claims.

 Sober Judicial Hellholes readers might wonder if inserting the word “disgruntled” in front of ”former employees” might make Mr. Boxer’s statement more accurate.
-And the more cynical among us might even smell an extortion or insider-trading conspiracy on his breath as Anheuser-Busch looks to have its proposed $20 billion merger with Mexican brewers, Grupo Modelo, blessed by anti-trust authorities.
+And the more cynical among us might even smell a whiff of extortion or an insider-trading conspiracy on his breath as Anheuser-Busch looks to have its proposed $20 billion merger with Mexican brewers, Grupo Modelo, blessed by anti-trust authorities.
 Plaintiffs surely are well aware of the fact that the timing of their allegations could impede that merger.

 In any case, while Judicial Hellholes reporters have been known to toss back a brewski or two on occasion, we’d have to go all the way back to our days as sometimes irresponsible college students to recall the last time we paid any attention to a beer label’s declaration of alcohol content.
 In more moderate adulthood, taste and price have been the key factors in our beer-buying choices.
 In fact, lower-alcohol content beverages are often more appealing to us as responsible adults than are higher-alcohol content beverages.